sltdhub/iso3166-2-api/README.md

 * https://iso3166-2-api.vercel.app/api/name
 * https://iso3166-2-api.vercel.app/api/all

 Two query string parameters are available in the API - `alpha2` and `name`.
-The 2 letter alpha-2 country code can be appeneded to the url as a query string parameter - "/alpha2/JP".
+The 2 letter alpha-2 country code can be appeneded to the url as a query string parameter to the main endpoint - "?alpha2=JP" - or added to the alpha2 endpoint - "/alpha2/JP".
 A single alpha-2 or list of them can be passed to the API (e.g "FR", "DE", "HU, ID, MA").
 The name parameter can be a country name in english as it is most commonly known.
-A closeness function is utilised so the most approximate name from the input will be used e.g Sweden will be used if the ?name=Swede.
+The name can similarly be added as a query string parameter to the main endpoint - "?name="Denmark" - or added to the name endpoint - "/name/Denmark".
+A closeness function is utilised so the most approximate name from the input will be used e.g Sweden will be used if "?name=Swede".

 The API was hosted and built using GCP, with a Cloud Function being used in the backend which is fronted by an api gateway and load balancer.
 The function calls a GCP Storage bucket to access the back-end JSON with all ISO 3166 updates.
 A complete diagram of the architecture is shown below.
 Although, due to the cost of infrastructure the hosting was switched to Vercel (https://vercel.com/).